 The decision to share your mental illness struggles, especially in the workplace, can be difficult.
 People are afraid to seek help or discuss treatment due to fears of judgement or being shunned by others.
 Many individuals choose to live in silence and fight their mental battles alone.

 When SB decided to confide in her supervisor that the new scheduling made it more difficult for her to go to therapy and maintain her mental (and physical) health, it wasn’t for sympathy.
 It was in hopes that a possible solution could be proposed to benefitted both her and the hospital.

 SB wasn’t prepared for the lack of empathy from her superior.
 She also wasn’t prepared for the backlash and commentary she was met with each shift moving forward.

 After a particularly stressful few months, SB was increasingly unhappy.
 Her co-workers and boss were not supportive or understanding.
 They ignored SB and referred to her mental health with a chuckle.
 The stress of being ridiculed combined with emotionally taxing patient outcomes, was overwhelming.
 SB made the difficult decision to leave healthcare.

-SB’s story, while unique, has many details that overlap with other healthcare providers struggling with mental health issues.
+SB’s story, while unique, has many details that mirror other healthcare providers experiences while struggling with mental health issues.

 If you are like one of the 44 million Americans suffering from a mental health disorder, please know that you are not alone.
 Reach out to someone.
 A friend, a coworker, an anonymous help line (1-800-273-TALK).